Managing my own values

 Research and persistence

-I also live with a progressive medical condition.
-Over the years I have spent thousands of hours reading research papers and analyzing information to better understand my own health.
+Living with a progressive medical condition, I have spent thousands of hours in research papers — not just for investing, but to understand my own health.

-This research-driven, persistent mindset carries over into how I invest: analytical, resilient, and unwilling to give up easily.
+That same analytical, relentless approach defines how I invest: unwilling to give up easily.

 01